- 5.5-inch FHD+ display

-We haven’t even hit the halfway point in 2018 and HMD Global has already released an impressive eight phones under the Nokia name.
+HMD Global has already released an impressive eight phones under the Nokia name this year and it doesn’t seem to be stopping any time soon.
 This has included five models at MWC and the latest three releases: the Nokia 2.1, Nokia 3.1 and, the most interesting of the bunch, the Nokia 5.1.

 Although we’re far from convinced about the naming strategy – why not just call it ‘the new Nokia 5’, for example? – this is a big update for the Nokia 5, elevating the phone enough that it could maybe give the excellent Moto G6 Play a run for its money.

 In releasing so many phones at such a rate, Nokia has managed to address issues with previous devices.
 For instance, I wasn’t impressed with the performance and sharp designs of many of last year’s handsets, and those issues have pretty much been fixed here.

 Nokia 5.1 vs Nokia 5: How do they compare?

 |Processor||MediaTek 2GHz||Snapdragon 430|

 |Dual-Sim||Yes (in some countries)||Yes (in some countries)|

 The Nokia 5.1 is a lot softer-looking than its predecessor, with curved edges and a lovely-feeling 6000 series aluminium body.
 For the 199 euros price, there’s very little else like it on the market.